DylanLewisGitHub-zz/The-Potato-Pack/README.md

 :warning: The Potato Pack has had a lot of time to shape up lately, but the project is still in early development.
 You may run into minor issues while using it.
 Additionally, there will be an ever-growing list of incompatibilities with other data packs.

 ---
 ## Installation

-You will need Minecraft 1.18 or higher to use this data pack.

 #### Stable releases